Puddin1066/ScholarRank/profiles/j_jayround/profile.md

 # John Round

 ## Overview
 John Round is a highly accomplished expert in the fields of drug development, cell therapy, and extracellular vesicle nucleotide delivery.
-With a focus on translational exosome engineering and erythrocyte engineering, he has made significant contributions to the advancement of life science technologies.
-Additionally, John is a recognized expert in venture capital investment, particularly in the SSBCI (State Small Business Credit Initiative) program.
-Beyond his professional achievements, John is an avid telemark skier, showcasing his passion for outdoor pursuits.
+With a deep understanding of GEO, translational exosome engineering, and erythrocyte engineering, he is a sought-after consultant and venture capital advisor in the life sciences industry.
+Beyond his technical expertise, John is also an avid telemark skier, showcasing his diverse interests and talents.

 ## Education
-No verified education information available.
+No verified education details available.

 ## Research Interests
 - Drug development